Chapter Three: Substructure

 A chastened Marta looked up into Aaron's big, penetrating blue eyes and said, a bit formally, "I deeply regret my part in the Outcome program; for what I've done to you."

-"But you've helped me, too," Aaron interjected.
+"But you've helped me, too," Aaron replied, his thumb stroking her jawline.
 "You saved me both mentally and physically."
 He remembered full well that it was Marta who took out the advanced agent, bent on their destruction, and ultimately saved them both.
 A warrior indeed, he thought to himself with a wry smile.
 Outcome training would have deemed Marta a liability to be disposed of immediately after her usefulness was over.
 Rejecting that course had been his salvation in more ways than one.

 "But while I was shoving aside doubts to keep the work going, you faced yours and had the courage to rebel.
-I fought against my conscience, you fought for yours.
+I fought against my conscience while you fought for yours.
 In that exam room, you demanded I look.
-But you're right; I didn't want to see."
+You're right; I didn't want to see."
 Marta hung her head in shame.

-This time it was Aaron who took her face in his hands to focus her on him.
-"But you see me know", he said, his intense confidence restored.
+This time it was Aaron who took her face in his hands to focus her gaze on him.
+"But you see me know", he said, his confidence and intent restored.
 He lowered his head, resolutely bending towards her.

 Marta's green eyes were shining, bright and new.
 "We see each other," she returned, repeating Aaron's words back to him, before her lips met his.
 Finally.